-QM 241 Business Statistics I 3-0-3 This course introduces the application of statistics in business environments, utilizing statistical techniques, from data analysis and frequency distributions to the use of samplings and correlations, in solving business problems and for making business decisions.
-Prerequisite: MTH 100 QM M 341 Business Statistics II 3-0-3 in the us inferenc regressi busines QM341Business Statistics II3-0-3This course is a continuation of QM 241 and reinforces and introduces many new concepts in the use of statistics for business and managerial decision making.
+QM 241 Business Statistics I 3-0-3

+This course introduces the application of statistics in business environments, utilizing statistical techniques, from data analysis and frequency distributions to the use of samplings and correlations, in solving business problems and for making business decisions.
+Prerequisite: MTH 100

+QM 341 Business Statistics II 3-0-3

+QM341Business Statistics II3-0-3This course is a continuation of QM 241 and reinforces and introduces many new concepts in the use of statistics for business and managerial decision making.
 The course examines inference and hypothesis testing, statistics for quality control, simple and multiple regression, analysis of variance, and time-series techniques as well as their application in business analysis.
 Prerequisite: QM 241

 DEPARTMENT OF LAW